BioinfoUninaScala/MultiCelligner/README.md

 line expression, methylation and mutational signature data.
-MultiCelligner also provides a Shiny App that allows users to explore dimensionality reduction projections in order to find the best cell line model for a tumor sample or for a set of them at the subtype resolution.
+MultiCelligner also provides a Shiny App that allows users to explore dimensionality reduction projections in order to find the best cell line model for a tumor sample or for a set of them also at the subtype resolution.

 ------------------------------------------------------------------------